Ruth Brown

 Ruth Alston Brown (January 12, 1928 – November 17, 2006) was an American singer-songwriter and actress, sometimes referred to as the "Queen of R&B".
 She was noted for bringing a pop music style to R&B music in a series of hit songs for Atlantic Records in the 1950s, such as "So Long", "Teardrops from My Eyes" and "(Mama) He Treats Your Daughter Mean".
 For these contributions, Atlantic became known as "the house that Ruth built" (alluding to the popular nickname for the old Yankee Stadium).
 Brown was a 1993 inductee into the Rock and Roll Hall of Fame.

 Following a resurgence that began in the mid-1970s and peaked in the 1980s, Brown used her influence to press for musicians' rights regarding royalties and contracts; these efforts led to the founding of the Rhythm and Blues Foundation.
 Her performances in the Broadway musical Black and Blue earned Brown a Tony Award, and the original cast recording won a Grammy Award.
 Brown was a recipient of the Grammy Lifetime Achievement Award in 2016.
 In 2017, Brown was inducted into National Rhythm & Blues Hall of Fame.
 In 2023, Rolling Stone ranked Brown at number 146 on its list of the 200 Greatest Singers of All Time.

-Brown is the aunt of emcee Rakim.
+Brown was an "aunt" (a close family friend) of emcee Rakim.